Shipping and sports to rock & roll and residents, this is the history of Cleveland’s downtown lakefront for over a century.

 Goodtime III cruise ship replaced the Goodtime II, the new vessel now hosts 1,000 passengers.
-The Goodtime III continues to operate seasonal lake & river tours, weekend dance cruises and special events out of their East 9th Street Pier.
-The company is a 3rd-generation family run business and remains a tourism staple to
+The Goodtime III continues to operate seasonal lake and river tours, weekend dance cruises and special events out of their East 9th Street Pier.
+The company is a 3rd-generation family run business and remains a tourism staple to Downtown Cleveland.

 Steamship William G. Mather Museum docked on East 9th Street Pier.

 Rock & Roll Hall of Fame groundbreaking.
 The Who’s Pete Townshend, Chuck Berry, Billy Joel, Sam Phillips, and Ruth Brown (to name a few) attended the Cleveland groundbreaking ceremony.

 Rock & Roll Hall of Fame & Museum threw open its doors on September 2, 1995, and celebrated with a blockbuster benefit concert at nearby Cleveland Municipal Stadium.
 This marathon show featured once-in-a-lifetime pairings and performances by greats such as James Brown, Bob Dylan, Jerry Lee Lewis, Aretha Franklin, Johnny Cash and Booker